How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-All pesticide applicators (and those who supervise them) must be certified at the state level.
-The United States Environmental Protection Agency (EPA) has established minimum standards of competency, but all pesticide applicators working in the state of Illinois must be licensed via the necessary state regulatory agencies.
+Per the United States Environmental Protection Agency (EPA), all pesticide applicators and their supervisors must be certified at the state level.
+The EPA sets minimum standards of competency, but all pesticide applicators in Illinois need to be licensed through the proper state regulatory agencies.

 Is the company a member of any professional organizations?